Product: CLiX unlock

-Based on its potential to automate pre-screening, JCRF made the decision to use CLiX accelerate to find eligible patients they missed during manual review.
+Based on its potential to automate pre-screening, JCRF made the decision to use CLiX unlock to find eligible patients they missed during manual review.
 A population of 124,504 patients was identified using age as the sole structured data criterion defining a large subset of patients likely to contain eligible individuals.
 Narrative clinical data in the form of clinic letters and discharge summaries was extracted for this population amounting to 412,460 documents.
 CLiX accelerate was configured to look for matches against 17 trial protocol inclusion and exclusion criteria.
 A CLiX insight list of 541 patients was presented in ranked tiers from meeting all the criteria to meeting most of the criteria.

 Production of the list took two weeks of expended effort equivalent to 11 man days.
 The JCRF investigators reviewed the first tier and identified 75 highly eligible patients to contact by invitation letter.
 Of those contacted, four were enrolled during the two-week period.
 This was just before the study closed for recruitment.
 This represents almost double the number of patients enrolled in a fraction of the original recruitment phase at over 10 times the enrolment rate compared to the manual process.

 From a financial standpoint, these patients represent an 80% increase in payment from the trial sponsor made to JCRF based on recruitment fees alone.